 - We have 32 3G Grandparents.

-If no one is closely related in a 6 generation span, there should be 63 unique people.
+If no one is closely related in a 6 generation span, there should be 63 unique people, including us as the first person.
 We’ll return to this number.

 On my father’s side of the family, things are pretty calm until we get to my 4th Great Grandparents.
 That’s pretty far back right?
 Taking into account the range in generations, and the range in ages of children, my 4th Great Grandparents were born primarily in the late 1700s.
 I’ve tried and tried to disprove this one detail, but it keeps coming back to me, especially now that DNA tests have come into play.
 My 4th Great-Grandfather was William Nathan Maness, born in 1782.
 In the family bible, his wife is listed as Mary Maness, born in 1780.
 I went around and around between the two possibilities that either she truly was born a Maness, or that she simply had “no identity” outside of her marriage at the turn of the 19th century, and her maiden name was simply lost to us.
 But as the DNA matches kept coming in, she started looking more and more like both my 4th Great Grandmother and my 5th Great Grandmother.
 You see, her husband and her father were LIKELY brothers.
 Now, before you start getting images of creepy older men and younger nieces, I will point out that her father was 19 years older than her husband.
 In fact, my 4th Great Grandmother was two years older than her husband, so it was really a case of two contemporary young Manesses falling in love 🙂